-- If you can't get away, try to put a physical barrier, like a wall, fence, or car between the dogs.
+2. If you can't get away, try to put a physical or visual barrier, like a wall, fence, or car between the dogs.
 This isn't always possible in an open space, but this can help calm tensions.

-- Talk to the owner of the other dog if possible.
+3. Talk to the owner of the other dog if possible.
 Even if they are far away, you need to get their attention and ask them to call their dog away.
-Yell if you have to, but they need to know that their dog is getting too close to your dog.
+Wave your arms, whistle, and yell (as calmly as possible) if you have to, but they need to know that their dog is getting too close to your dog.